lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 });
 {% endcodeblock %}

-{% codeblock %}
+{% codeblock tests results %}
 TodoList.Models.Task
   new instance default values
     ✔ should be defined
     ✔ can be instantiated
-    ✔ has default value for name
+    ✔ has default value for the .name attribute
-    ✔ has default value for complete flag
+    ✔ has default value for the .complete attribute
 4 specs, 0 failures
 {% endcodeblock %}